glouppe/info8006-introduction-to-ai/lecture11.md

 ---

-# Artificial general intelligence
+# AGI

-**Artificial general intelligence** (AGI) is the intelligence of a machine that could successfully perform any intellectual task that a human being can.
+- **Artificial general intelligence** (AGI) is the intelligence of a machine that could successfully perform any intellectual task that a human being can.

-- No clear and definitive definition.
 - Agreement that AGI is required to do the following:
     - reason, use strategy, solve puzzle, plan,
     - make judgments under uncertainty,